TeamGenius/ReactTakeHomeTest/README.md

 #### React Take Home Challenge for prospective hires

 ---

-This repository should be fairly simple to get running locally if you have experience with react. (`npm start` command will get the project running once you have installed all dependencies)
+This repository should be fairly simple to get running locally if you have experience with react (project was created with the `npx create-react-app` command). (`npm start` command will get the project running once you have installed all dependencies)

 ## Challenge Requirements:
 - firstly: fork this repository